 There are four major chemicals in the brain that influence our happiness (DOSE):

 Dopamine is what we normally think of as the happiness drug.
-However, if you listened to our last conversation with Nicole, you know that’s a big misconception.
-Again, she explains that dopamine is actually involved more with anticipation than the actual “happiness” feeling.
-She describes it as a striving emotion.
+However, that’s a big misconception.
+Dopamine is actually involved more with anticipation than the actual “happiness” feeling.
+Nicole describes it as a striving emotion.

-Number three is serotonin, which is widely understood to control your greater mood.
 If you’re in a good mood, you’ve got serotonin to thank.
 And if you’re in a bad mood, you’ve got serotonin to blame.
-Interestingly, Nicole explains, 80 percent of serotonin exists in the gut, and is governed by your state of hunger.
-Get a little grumpy when you skip lunch?
-Here’s why.
+It’s a regulator.
+Interestingly, Nicole explains, 80 percent of serotonin exists in the gut, and is governed by your state of hunger (yes, this is why you’re hangry).

-Less prominent are endorphins, the last dose of the DOSE hormones.
-They’ve responsible for masking pain or discomfort, which explains they’re association with the “fight or flight” mechanic.
+Endorphins are responsible for masking pain or discomfort, which explains their association with the “fight or flight” response.
 When it comes to designing happiness, endorphins help you “power through.”
 Nicole, for example, is an avid runner.
 Endorphins allow her to push farther and harder as she works towards distance goals.

-- By designing daily experiences that activate these chemicals, you can increase your happiness, productivity and customer loyalty
+- By designing gamified experiences that activate these chemicals, you can increase your users’ happiness and loyalty

 * * *